brandalston/AlgoTrading/README.md

     - Long time horizon MC simulation
   - Jump-Diffusion Process and Constant Elasticity of Variance Diffusion Model
     - Option price valuation
-### Binomial Tree
+### Tree Models
   - Binomial tree model for pricing European and American equity options.
+  - Cox-Ross-Rubinstein Binomial Tree Model
+  - Jarrow-Rudd Tree Model
-  - Two-state discrete approximation to continuous GBM
+  //- Two-state discrete approximation to continuous GBM
-    - The mean and variance of the binomial model match mean and variance of the lognormal distribution underlying GBM
+    // - The mean and variance of the binomial model match mean and variance of the lognormal distribution underlying GBM
-  - Adapted to incorporate time-varying volatility, price path-dependent options, and price derivatives depending on more than one asset with two-variable binomial trees
+  // - Adapted to incorporate time-varying volatility, price path-dependent options, and price derivatives depending on more than one asset with two-variable binomial trees